 |EUROPE||Up to 5 working days, from €3||Next day, from €6|

 |SCANDINAVIA||Up to 5 working days, from €3||Next day, from €8|

 |AUSTRALIA / NZ||Up to 10 working days, from $5||3 day, from $20|

 |JAPAN||Up to 10 working days, from ¥300||3 day, from ¥1200|

 |REST OF WORLD||Up to 14 working days, from $6||3 day, from £15|

-Any item ordered from Always Riding can be returned for a refund within 60 days of the purchase date.
+Any item ordered from Always Riding can be returned for a refund within 14 days of order receipt.
 We provide return address details on the reverse of the packing slip included with your order.
 Want to know more?
 Visit our delivery & returns page.

 We really hope that you love your new bike or frame, 'cos what's better than a new bike?
 (Answer: two new bikes...).
 But, if you do have to return it, then please contact us beforehand.
 You'll have to cover the cost of shipping the return to us, but apart from that, as long as it comes back to us in the same condition we sent it out to you, then all will be fine.
 Read more here.